ViLPy/Valamis/README.md

 # SCORM

 The project is an implementation of the SCORM set of standards for e-learning for the Liferay portal.
 Supported Liferay version is currently 6.0.5+ CE.
 Also checked with 6.1.
-The targeted version of SCORM is 2004 4th edition.
+The targeted version of SCORM is 2004 4th edition with support of SCORM 1.2.
 All server-side code is written using the Scala programming language for the JVM.

 The current implementation is only able do display static SCORM content with respect towards the different content organizations and the activity structure in each organization.